contao/docs/docs/dev/documentation/managed-edition/manager-plugin.md

 This will make sure you get the right version in production while at the same time making it a completely optional dependency.

-Every bundle can provide one or multiple `Manager Plugin`s but we usually recommend to have just one per Composer package.
-Exposing it to the `Managed Edition` is as simple as providing the FQCN in the `extra` section of your `composer.json` like so  (if you need multiple, just make it an array of FQCNs):
+Every Composer package can provide a `Manager Plugin`.
+Exposing it to the `Managed Edition` is as simple as providing the FQCN in the `extra` section of your `composer.json` like so:

 ```json
 {